NicMcPhee/Susan-Gilbert-Art-Portfolio/README.md

 The command ```middleman build``` with build the site based on the files in the ```source``` directory and place the results in the ```build``` directory.

-More useful in development is the ```middleman serve``` command, which will start a local webserver to display the site, automatically updating the site whenever you save changes.
+More useful in development is the ```middleman server``` command, which will start a local webserver to display the site, automatically updating the site whenever you save changes.
 Use the URL in the output of ```middleman serve``` to connect to the web server and view the live updates.